rlucente-se-jboss/intranet-test-certs/README.md

 * /root/client.p12 - the client certificate and private key
 * /root/ca.cert.pem - the trusted root CA

-The default password used throughout is `admin1jboss!`
+The default password can be overridden in `demo.conf`.